-Chaired by the Director, RSPB Scotland, Anne McCall, learn more about the Nature of Scotland Awards judging panel.
+Chaired by the Director, RSPB Scotland Anne McCall, learn more about the Nature of Scotland Awards judging panel.

 Francesca Osowska OBE

 Prior to this, she spent over 20 years working for the civil service, initially as an economist.
-Francesca moved to Edinburgh in 1997 and has held a range of posts; including; Head of Sport at the Scottish Executive / Government; Principal Private Secretary to the First Minister, Alex Salmond MSP, MP; Director for Culture, External Affairs and Tourism; Director for Housing, Regeneration and the Commonwealth Games.
+Francesca moved to Edinburgh in 1997 and has held a range of posts, including: Head of Sport at the Scottish Executive / Government; Principal Private Secretary to the First Minister, Alex Salmond MSP, MP; Director for Culture, External Affairs and Tourism; and Director for Housing, Regeneration and the Commonwealth Games.
 In 2012, Francesca was appointed as Director for the Commonwealth Games and Sport to oversee the delivery of the Commonwealth Games in Glasgow in 2014, for which she subsequently received an OBE.
 Francesca then led the Scotland Office of the UK Government from January 2015 until her appointment to NatureScot in 2017.